Books by V.C. Williams

 Latest Updates

-This historical novel, about a 1960s teenager whose visit to the local library disrupts her life perspective, is still in the works.
-However, we expect it to be published this...
+This historical western novel, about a 1960s teenager whose visit to the local library disrupts her life perspective, is now released!
+I received terrific feedback from my Beta...

 Blog